Longshed and The King's River

 Choreographer.
 Caroline Mummery

 Stage Manager.
 Silki Morrison

 "The King's River" is a newly composed community musical theatre led by professionals in 2 parts, both relating to the story of the discovery of the Sutton Hoo burial ship and the treasure.

 The composer is Jana Rowland and the librettists are Sylvia Fairley and Dominic Shea.

-"The King's River" has been written specially to celebrate the opening of the development and the new community space and Longshed after more than 20 years of inactivity.
+"The King's River" was written specially to celebrate the opening of the development and the new community space and Longshed after more than 20 years of inactivity.